 \section{Introduction}

-Picture a chaotic trajectory as it meanders through a heterogeneous attractor: there are a variety of regions $\R_k$ in the attractor where locally the dynamics are expanding in $k$ directions and these occur for a variety of values of $k$.
+Picture a chaotic trajectory in a heterogeneous attractor: there are a variety of regions $R_k$ where the local dynamics are expanding in $k$ directions and these occur for a variety of values of $k$.
 This picture may be representative of most high-dimensional chaotic attractors.
-It suggests the existence of periodic points with different unstable dimensions.
+It suggests the existence of periodic orbits with different unstable dimensions.
 Different periodic orbits can have different unstable dimensions, each of which type can be dense.
 We call such maps or dynamics ``hetero-chaotic'', a term defined more precisely below.
 Hetero-chaos may be more widespread than currently acknowledged.

-Due to the difficulty in detecting such periodic points practically, various approaches have been considered.
-For example, fluctuations of the number of positive finite Lyapunov exponents were used to detect the coexistence of periodic orbits of different unstable dimensions in low-dimensional maps~ \cite{dawson_1994,dawson_1996,kostelich_1997}.
-Periodic points of different unstable dimensions were used to discuss the occurrence of a on-off intermittency~\cite{pereira_2007}.
-For an atmospheric model with continuous time, Gritsun~\cite{gritsun_2008,gritsun_2013} found many periodic orbits with a wide variety of unstable dimensions, all coexisting in the same system.
+Due to the difficulty in detecting such periodic orbits practically, various approaches have been considered.
+For example, the number of positive finite-time Lyapunov exponents were used to detect the coexistence of periodic orbits of different unstable dimensions in low-dimensional maps~ \cite{dawson_1996,dawson_1994,kostelich_1997}.
+Periodic orbits of different unstable dimensions were used to discuss the occurrence of on-off intermittency~\cite{pereira_2007}.
+For a continuous-time atmospheric model, Gritsun~\cite{gritsun_2008,gritsun_2013} found many periodic orbits with a wide variety of unstable dimensions, all coexisting in the same system.
 For the high dimensional Lorenz equation~\cite{lorenz_1996}, periodic orbits with different unstable dimensions were numerically detected in a single chaotic attractor~\cite{saiki_2018c}.
-These and other numerical results have created among scientists, including applied mathematicians, a strong need for a simple model which qualitatively describes hetero-chaos, in a manner that is tractable with computer.
-The dearth of supply has now become quite apparent.
+These and other numerical results have created among scientists, including applied mathematicians, a strong need for a simple model which qualitatively describes hetero-chaos.

 Theoretical results on hetero-chaos came earlier than numerical ones.
-The existence of diffeomorphisms in which periodic points of different unstable dimensions are mixed was already known since the 60s \cite{abraham_1969,shub_1971,simon_1972,mane_1978,bonatti_1996}.
+The existence of diffeomorphisms in which periodic orbits of different unstable dimensions are mixed was already known since the 60s \cite{abraham_1970,bonatti_1996,mane_1978,shub_1971,simon_1972}.
 These theoretical results are aimed at obtaining a global picture on dynamics of ``most'' diffeomorphisms of a compact Riemannian manifold, and not aimed at understanding specific physical systems.
 To our knowledge, there is no rigorous proof that in any specific physical system hetero-chaos can actually occur.